Associate Professor, Civil & Environmental Engineering

 Jessica M. Wilson is an associate professor of Civil and Environmental Engineering at Manhattan College in Riverdale, NY.
-Her research interests are in water quality engineering, including the environmental impacts of energy-related wastewater disposal and the formation of disinfection by-products in drinking water and chlorinated wastewater effluent.
+Her research interests are in water quality engineering and environmental (water) chemistry.
+Recent projects have included chemical inhibition and dissolution of oilfield scales formed during energy production and assessment of water quality monitoring programs in urban watersheds to inform management decisions.
 She has also worked as an Environmental Chemist for Environmental Testing Laboratories.

 PHD, Carnegie Mellon University